Mathematical battles. Educational and methodological material on the topic: Mathematical combat

 Equipment.

-2 tables for individual tasks; task cards; blank sheets for completing assignments, 2 sheets with coordinate axes; 2 calculators; posters with drawings of triangles, with the number 18446744073709551615.
+2 tables for completing individual tasks; task cards; blank sheets for completing assignments, 2 sheets with coordinate axes; 2 calculators; posters with drawings of triangles, with the number 18446744073709551615.

 Leading.

-Why solemnity around?
+Why is there solemnity around?

 Do you hear how quickly the speech fell silent?